C-MCTS: Safe Planning with Monte Carlo Tree Search: Conclusion

 \section{Conclusion}

-We presented an \ac{MCTS}-based approach to solving \acp{CMDP} that learns the cost-estimates in a pre-training phase from simulated data and that prunes unsafe branches of the search tree during deployment.
-In contrast to previous work, C-MCTS does not need to tune a Lagrange multiplier online, which leads to better planning efficiency and higher rewards.
-In our experiments on Rocksample environments, C-MCTS achieved maximum rewards surpassing previous work by $41\%,57\%$, and $55\%$ for small, medium, and large-sized grids respectively, while maintaining safer performance.
+C-MCTS solves \acp{CMDP} by learning cost-estimates in a pre-training phase from simulated data and pruning unsafe branches of the search tree during deployment.
+Compared to previous work, C-MCTS does not need to tune a Lagrange multiplier online, which leads to better planning efficiency and higher rewards.
+In our experiments on Rocksample environments, C-MCTS achieved maximum rewards surpassing previous work for small, medium, and large-sized grids with increasing complexity, while maintaining safer performance.
 As cost is estimated from a lower variance \ac{TD} target the agent can operate close to the safety boundary with minimal constraint violations.
-C-MCTS is also suited for problems using approximate planning models for fast inference, but having to adhere to stringent safety norms.
-In our Safe Gridworld setup, we demonstrate that even with an approximate planning model, the notion of safety can be learned separately using a more realistic simulator, resulting in zero constraint violations and improved safety behavior.
+C-MCTS is also suited for safety-critical applications that use approximate planning models for fast inference.
+Our Safe Gridworld results demonstrate that even with an approximate planning model, safety can be learned separately using a more realistic simulator, resulting in zero constraint violations and improved safety.